 Here’s an example of how Mark and Mary are terrible at communicating: There’s a scene where, after Mark and Mary have agreed to have an open marriage, Mark notices that the bedsheet on their bed has been stained with sexual activity from Mary and an unknown lover.
 He rips the sheet off in disgust, as if he’s shocked that Mary could possibly have sex with someone else in their bed.

-It turns out that in their first rule negotiations, Mark and Mary never discussed where they would be allowed to have sex with other people.
+It turns out that in their first time doing “ethical non-monogamy” rule negotiations, Mark and Mary never discussed where they would be allowed to have sex with other people.
 And this is after Mark said he didn’t want to know the details of Mary’s sexual encounters outside the marriage.
 If he had any common sense, it should have led to him to say that they couldn’t bring any lovers to their home, because of the very real likelihood that he’d see things he doesn’t want to see.

 Mark finding the stained bedsheet was really just a means to create another cutesy titled chapter about Part 2 of Mark and Mary’s rules negotiations.
 Yes, Mark and Mary are young, but they’re not children.
 However, watching “Mark, Mary & Some Other People” feels like you’re watching people who are stuck in a selfish teenage mentality and who are pretending to be emotionally mature adults.
 No thank you.